-And while we're fortunate that Oklahoma's climate and geographic location provides suitable conditions for a number of bird species, winter weather in this region can also be severe at times.
+And while we're fortunate that Oklahoma's climate and geographic location provide suitable conditions for a number of bird species, winter weather in this region can also be severe at times.
 Luckily, birds have special adaptations to help them survive winter’s harsh conditions.

 Some birds migrate out of the state, some migrate into the state, and others call Oklahoma home year-round.